Wedding Website Guide

 Mobile-First Design

-Gen Z now represents 40% of engaged couples, a demographic that prioritizes mobile-first interactions.
+Gen Z now makes up a large and growing share of engaged couples, a demographic that prioritizes mobile-first interactions.
 Most guests will open your invitation and scan the QR code while standing at their kitchen counter.
 If your form requires "pinching to zoom" or has small, finicky buttons, they will abandon the process.
 Ensure your wedding website design tips include a responsive, mobile-friendly RSVP interface.

 Handling the "No-Show" Problem

 The "No-Show" phenomenon is a growing frustration for modern hosts.
-In 2024, a staggering 78% of couples reported that at least one guest who RSVP’d "Yes" failed to show up on the day of the wedding.
+The vast majority of couples report that at least one guest who RSVP’d "Yes" failed to show up on the day of the wedding.
 With the average guest cost now reaching $580, these absences are more than just a social slight—they are a financial burden.

 To combat this, your digital form should be linked to an automated reminder system.
 Platforms that offer "gentle nudges" via email or text 7 to 10 days before your final headcounts are due can significantly reduce the manual work of "chasing" guests and help solidify your final numbers.

-Warning: No-shows are the biggest planning frustration for 62% of hosts.
+No-shows are one of the biggest planning frustrations for hosts.
 Always build a 5-10% "buffer" into your catering budget for these unexpected absences.

 Setting the Perfect Deadline